GDGAlgiers/Devfest22Challenges/Web/WillDapp/README.md

 - You may use any CSS framework, or any Javascript framework/library to implement the design.
 - The using of Blockchain development frameworks other than hardhat is not allowed.
 - A minimalistic design that implements the required functionalities is more than accepted.

+## Evaluation

+This challenge has maximum points of **25** for implementing all the required features.

 ## Setup